There are many shoulder tests that can help rule in or rule out a rotator cuff tear. These include:

 Dumbbell back row

 Some researchers suggested that patients with symptomatic rotator cuff tears should start with exercise-based physical therapy, but the specific exercises and training loads that should be used have not been established.
+This may boil down to each patient’s condition, ability, and preference of exercise.

 How long after a rotator cuff surgery can you drive?

+This is a very popular question that’s very difficult to get a straight answer.
 Most physicians will allow a patient to drive when the following criteria are met:

-3. They can safely control the car.
+- They can safely control the car

 Deciding when you can safely control a car is the difficult part of the question; most patients can drive with their non-surgical arm only but that may not be the safest option.

-The researchers evaluated several driving tasks and maneuvers on a 15-mile course that took 45 to 55 minutes to complete.
+A 2022 study investigated the ability to drive after rotator cuff repair.
+Researchers evaluated several driving tasks and maneuvers on a 15-mile course that took 45 to 55 minutes to complete.

 As said earlier, not all rotator cuff tears are the same, and so, not all rotator cuff surgery is the same.
 The location, size, and extent of the tear as well as the age and overall health of the patient can influence how well they recover and function.